 How was this achieved?

-Once the new colours were decided on, Debbie then needed to work out how to best implement these tones into the space to achieve the brief of ‘classic and contemporary’.
+Once the new colours were decided on, our Kitchen Designer then needed to work out how to best implement these tones into the space to achieve the brief of ‘classic and contemporary’.

 Caesarstone Statuario Maxmius was chosen as the Island bench feature stone to have the most impact against the contrasted Cinder cabinetry.
 This feature stone was artfully repeated on the splashback to create interest and contrast against the Caesarstone Raven to the remaining benchtops.
 Lastly, stunning new Jarrah timber floorboards were introduced to bring in some warmth to the cool tones, while the inclusion of white cabinetry to the outer edges of the room keeps the area light and fresh and helps to bounce the natural light around the space.